“Caring for myself is not self indulgence, it is an act of self preservation, and that is an act of political warfare.”

-Defender Well Being: Keeping Legal Hearts and Minds Intact
+Defender Well-Being: Keeping Legal Hearts and Minds Intact

 Attorneys and others legal professionals who work with clients who have suffered great hardship and trauma can find themselves significantly impacted by the work.
 This impact can appear both on the job and outside of work, in the personal realm.

-Defenders may simultaneously feel both inspired and enthused by the important mission, AND exhausted and overwhelmed by the volume and intensity of the work.
+Public defenders may simultaneously feel both inspired and enthused by the important mission, AND exhausted and overwhelmed by the volume and intensity of the work.

-- tips and coping skills for managing emotional well-being while working in a high stress environment serving individuals impacted by trauma, and
+- Tips and coping skills for managing emotional well-being while working in a high stress environment serving individuals impacted by trauma, and

-- strategies to reduce stress, observe and manage emotional well-being, including knowing when to seek support and where to turn for resources when help is needed.
+- Strategies to reduce stress, observe and manage emotional well-being, including knowing when to seek support and where to turn for resources when help is needed.